ibm-cloud-architecture/refarch-privatecloud/CloudFoundryInstall/InstallCloudFoundryOnPrem.md

 From the CF_HOME directory (e.g., `/opt/cf`), you should see a `cm` (config manager) executable.

+**NOTE:** For ICP-CF v2.1.0.1 these state variables no long exist.
+Use the developer_mode: true attribute in the uiconfig file instead.

+In ICP-CF v2.1.0.0, before each run of launch_deployment.sh you need to set the state variables as described below depending on whether you want a development (POC) or production deployment.
+(The development deployment is scaled back and does not support high availability.)

 To set up a POC use the following `cm` commands:

   `./cm state -s cfpoc set --status READY  # Install POC instance`